 Ooops … I was in such a hurry to get some photos so I could eat this pizza, that I forgot to put the balsamic glaze on top.
 It’s a must for me, so if you have some, I highly recommend.
 A splash of regular balsamic on your grilled veggies before baking would also work well.

-Get the Recipe: Grilled Vegetable and Goat Cheese Pizza
+Get the Recipe: Grilled Vegetable Pizza

 Ingredients